“August 20, 1968 — “Dubček, Svoboda!” The Trenchant Observer, August 10, 2010.

 Alex Emmons, “Saudi Arabia Planned to Invade Qatar Last Summer.
 Rex Tillerson’s Efforts to Stop It May Have Cost Him His Job,” The Intercept, August 1 2018 (4:00 a.m.).

 Interestingly, the ascent of Mohammed bin Salman and his father, the current king, suggests that Kushner and the US were at least passive backers of what appears to have been a coup d’état within the Saudi royal family in June 2017.
 The coup might not have succeeded without the acquiescence if not approval of the Trump administration, led by Jared Kushner.
 Tillerson may not have been a great Secretary of State but at least he understood some basics of international law.
 Like you can’t launch military invasions of other countries, like Qatar, or build military bases in the South China Sea on reefs that are not within your territory.
-At his confirmation hearings, in fact, he said the US would vigorously defend international law an and d freedom of navigation in the South China Sea.
+At his confirmation hearings, in fact, he said the US would vigorously defend international law and freedom of navigation in the South China Sea.

 “Dubček, Svoboda!” was the cry of those Czechs and others who resisted the Soviet invasion of Czechoslovakia 50 years ago today.
 It might also be our rallying cry now and far into the future for the defense of article 2 paragraph 4 of the UN charter and the prohibition of the international use of force.
 By any country whether that be Saudi Arabia and its plans to invade Qatar, Vladimir Putin and the Russian invasions of the Ukraine, or Xi Jingpi and the Chinese efforts to seize the South China Sea.